 Heat an oven to 190C.

-Carefully pack the rice mixture into the halved peppers, place in a roasting tray, drizzle with olive oil and roast in the oven for 40-50 minutes until the flesh is cooked and the rice filling is golden brown.
+Carefully pack the rice mixture into the halved peppers, place in a roasting tray, drizzle with olive oil and cover with foil.
+Bake in the oven for 20 minutes then remove the foil and bake for a further 20-30 minutes until the flesh is cooked and the rice filling is golden brown.

 Remove from the oven and allow to cool for 10 minutes before serving with lashings of fresh herbs.